Banks view turning branches to subsidiaries as Brexit 'red line'

 British regulators have been comfortable with this situation with Britain as part of the EU, but once Britain leaves they will want these banks to have enough capital to support their business and ensure that British taxpayers are not left footing the bill in a crisis.

-The focus so far has been on banks based in Britain applying for licences to operate on the continent once Britain leaves the EU.
+The focus so far has been on banks based in Britain applying for licenses to operate on the continent once Britain leaves the EU.

 Deutsche Bank has 9,000 staff based in Britain, while BNP Paribas has around 6,500 staff in the country, where it bases the bulk of its investment banking business and Societe Generale has some 4,000 staff in Britain.

-A report from Boston Consulting has estimated the switch to a full subsidiary structure could cost European banks around 40 billion euros (billion) in extra capital
+A report from Boston Consulting has estimated the switch to a full subsidiary structure could cost European banks around 40 billion euros ($47 billion) in extra capital

 Some respondents said that one solution would be to allow branches to continue operating where the parent entity is in a similarly regulated market and only insist on subsidiary status if there was UK deposit taking activity.